carlmylo/rpcs3guidetesting/extra/teleprob.md

 ## Microphones

-Just about every single microphone has issues, **besides the Clear Microphone**.
+Just about every single microphone has issues, **except the Clear Microphone**.
 This is the **only** microphone you want to use if you want to avoid teleporting.

 | **Image**          | **Name** |
 |:------------------:|:---------------------:|